Survey of Regulatory Compliance Cost

 Data sources and methodology

-The target population includes all establishments that are on the Business Register (BR) Universe file that meet the following conditions:
+The target population includes all establishments that are on the Business Register (BR) that meet the following conditions:

-4- Establishments located in the Territories were excluded.
+5- Establishments located in the territories are excluded.

-An initial draft of the survey questionnaire was jointly designed by Statcan and Industry Canada in 2004, after consultation with various stakeholders in both the private and public sectors.
-Early in 2005, Industry Canada commissioned Phoenix Strategic Perspectives, a private sector consulting firm, to conduct focus group tests in various Canadian cities in both official languages.
+An initial draft of the survey questionnaire was jointly designed by Statistics Canada and Industry Canada (now Innovation, Science and Economic Development Canada), in 2004, after consultation with various stakeholders in both the private and public sectors.
+Early in 2005, Industry Canada commissioned Phoenix Strategic Perspectives, a private sector consulting firm, to conduct focus group tests of the questionnaire in various Canadian cities in both official languages.
 The results of the focus groups were then incorporated into the questionnaire.

 This is a sample survey with a cross-sectional design.

-Statistics Canada's Business Register is used as the survey frame for the target population of all private sector, for-profit enterprises with fewer than 500 employees and gross revenues more than $30 thousand and less than $50 million in Canada.
-The sampling frame contains 684,802 establishments.
+Statistics Canada's Business Register was used as the survey frame for the target population of all private sector, for-profit establishments with 1 to 499 employees (excluding those in the territories and those belonging to an enterprise with more than three establishments).
+The sampling frame contained 904,062 establishments.

 Responding to this survey is voluntary.